 The court refused to take into account as justification the wider application of regulation 4, saying the court must just consider indirect discrimination against children such as L in an education context.

 Conclusion: fair balance not struck

-The court decide that regulation 4(1)(c) comes nowhere near striking a fair balance between the rights of children such as L on the one side and the interests of the community on the other:
+The court decided that regulation 4(1)(c) comes nowhere near striking a fair balance between the rights of children such as L on the one side and the interests of the community on the other:

 “The profound severity of the consequences of the measure on the status group weigh extremely heavily and the arguments put in favour of the countervailing public interest by no means counterbalance them.”

 The court’s conclusion was that, in the context of education, regulation 4(1)(c) of the 2010 Regulations violates the European Convention right of children with a recognised condition that is more likely to result in a ‘tendency to physical abuse’ not to be discriminated against under Article 14 read in conjunction with Article 2 of Protocol 1.